Gazprom shrugs off renewables with prediction of rising gas demand

-Russian gas giant Gazprom (GAZP.MM) expects demand for natural gas to grow in the coming decades and for it to play a bigger role in energy consumption than renewable sources and hydrogen, a company official said on Tuesday.
+MOSCOW (Reuters) - Russian gas giant Gazprom expects demand for natural gas to grow in the coming decades and for it to play a bigger role in energy consumption than renewable sources and hydrogen, a company official said on Tuesday.

 The forecasts runs counter to a global trend for an energy transition from fossil fuels to the use of environment-friendly renewable sources of energy, such as solar and wind power, in order to slow climate change.